 - 2Name your meeting and choose your audio and video sources.
 Join the call.

-- 4To include external people, open the Show participants pane and click the link icon and send the copied link to your recipients (via email, chat, text message, whatever works).
+- 4To include external people, open the Participants pane, click Share meeting, and send the copied link to your recipients (via email, chat, text message, whatever works).

 Another quick way of starting an ad hoc meeting is available within your ongoing private chats.
 There are buttons in the private chat to start an audio or video call with the people in your chat.
 This is useful for kicking off a meeting quickly with people you interact with regularly.

 Joining Teams meetings is easy.
 Each meeting includes a standard signature section in the appointment with a link to join and a phone number and conference ID for those who have a license for the phone number.
 But the best experience is joining from your Teams or Outlook calendar.